 Also, as we mentioned earlier, examine the business’s current status, from its capacity to pay to the existing and potential revenues.

 Generally, before you go ahead and increase that rent, it would be great to re-examine your copy of the lease.
 Take note of all clauses that guide a commercial rent increase in Ontario.
-For example, find out if you need to give notice of rent increases or you can simply raise it without any advance notice.
+For example, find out if you need to give notice of rent increases or if you can simply raise it without any advance notice.
 What are your rights in relation to the same?

 If possible, enlist the help of a commercial lawyer or property management firm during the process of raising your rent.
 Make sure they have plenty of experience in dealing with commercial real estate aspects.
-It would even be great if they can share more beyond what we’ve just discussed.
+It would even be great if they could share more beyond what we’ve just discussed.

-Remember, commercial leases can be quite complex and a simple mistake could end up being costly.
+Remember, commercial leases can be quite complex, and a simple mistake could end up being costly.
 To avoid that, make sure everything is done correctly from start to finish.